KMCP: accurate metagenomic profiling of both prokaryotic and viral populations by pseudo-mapping

 - ~25 min for 47894 genomes from GTDB-r202 on a sever with 40 CPU threads and solid disk drive.

-- The index structure is modified from COBS, while KMCP is 2x-10x faster.
+- The index structure is modified from COBS, while KMCP is 2x-10x faster in sequence searching.

 - Automatically scales to exploit all available CPU cores.